-The minimum full-time duration of studies is shown under 3.1 as the number of 'programme years' (i.e. years of full-time study which may be undertaken over a longer period by part-time students) required for the University's award.
+The minimum full-time duration of studies is shown under 3.1 as the number of 'programme years' (i.e. For undergraduate programmes this is full-time study over 3 years (standard degree) or 2 years (accelerated degree); a longer period of study may be undertaken by part-time mode.
 For second cycle Postgraduate Taught awards (Masters, PGDip and PGCert) the standard Masters programme year comprises a committed workload of at least 1800 hours (100 notional learning hours per 10 Leeds Trinity University credits).
-For short and first cycle Undergraduate awards (Masters, Bachelors, GradDip, PGC, AdvDip, FD, DipHE, CertHE, Diplomas and Certificates) the standard programme year comprises a committed workload of at least 1200 hours (300 notional learning hours per 30 Leeds Trinity University credits).
-Where the required duration of full-time studies is less than a year it is shown as semesters or months.
+For short and first cycle Undergraduate awards (Masters, Bachelors, GradDip, PGC, FD, DipHE and CertHE) the standard programme year comprises a committed workload of at least 1200 hours (300 notional learning hours per 30 Leeds Trinity University credits).
 Programme durations may vary according to the discipline: the actual number of programme years studied is shown on the transcript element of this supplement.